 Static limits of pools (limits that are not changed with time unless Agent is reconfigured) consist of three values - one for each message class.
 The "heavy" limit allows no more heavy messages to be simultaneously run than the number represented by its value.
 The "total" limit does the same thing for normal plus heavy messages.
 And the "urgent" limit restricts the number of urgent + normal + heavy messages.
 Emergency messages are not limited.
-All this means that messages of all types are considered together and if a pool is partially busy with heavy messages, the number of normal messages to run is reduced, too.
-Operators for urgent messages are invoked even if the total limit is reached - that will only make the pool shrink back after the completion of any requests to a value not greater than the total limit.
+All this means that messages of all types are considered together and if a pool is partially busy with heavy messages are invoked even if the total limit is reached - that will only make the pool shrink back after the completion of any requests to a value not greater than the total limit.